-Inverleith at 50 Stanhope Street, Malvern, a Victorian Italianate house built in 1888 by builder John Wright.
+Coimboon at 48 Stanhope Street, Malvern, a Victorian Italianate house built in 1889 by builder John Wright.
 Elements that contribute to the significance of the place include (but are not limited to):

-- The original external form, materials and detailing of the house - The high level of integrity to its original design - Victorian Italianate style house - Polychromatic brick walls - Concealed slate-clad double hipped roof - Asymmetrical plan with projecting polygonal side bay and adjoining ogee-profile verandah with cast iron columns and frieze
+- The original external form, materials and detailing of the house - The high level of integrity to its original design - Victorian Italianate style house - Polychromatic brick walls (overpainted) - Concealed slate-clad double hipped roof - Asymmetrical plan with projecting polygonal side bay and adjoining ogee-profile verandah with cast iron columns and frieze

-- Highly decorative cement rendered balustraded parapet with name plate, prominent semicircular pediment containing shell and mask motifs and acroteria, and cornice with dentilled frieze with vermiculated panels and patera - Simple unframed segmental arch-headed window openings to projecting bay - Cement rendered chimneys with corniced capping.
+- Highly decorative cement rendered balustraded parapet with name plate, prominent semicircular pediment containing shell and mask motifs and acroteria, and cornice with frieze of consoles and patera - Simple unframed segmental arch-headed window openings to projecting bay - Cement rendered chimneys with corniced capping.

 Later alterations and additions are not significant.
-This includes additions and alterations to the side and rear of the house as well as the front fence.
+This includes additions to the side and rear and the timber front fence.